August 7, 2022

 I instead tried to setup a cluster using instance templates and managed groups, Google's equivalent to Amazon's ECS.
 Spinning up a basic cluster from the console was relatively straightforward, but I needed some custom logic to handle the spinning up and spinning down while updating shas.
 I switched this to a Github Actions pipeline written as a python library.
 After grueling over the GCP documentation, I got a solution working but it definitely had some quirks.

-1. The lion-share of the necessary deployment code could be implemented with standard google client library functions.
-This was nice for the parameter type checking and object orientation.
-However there were some commands that were unsupported in the pypi library.
+library.
 For these I proxied to the direct REST webservice that GCP exposes.
 Why this mismatch exists, I'm not sure.
 But confusing during development to juggle between two similar yet different API formats.
-Still not a crazy compromise to make.
+Still not a crazy compromise to make. -

 The dealbreaker was the price tag.
 I needed to deploy two of these clusters with different containers, which needed to be fronted by internal load balancers.
 This allowed the main backend server to communicate with a static API endpoint and distribute load.
 These two load balancers were in addition to the existing load balancer that routes the backend traffic.
 Storage costs also started multiplying since I needed to leave some buffer on top of the default provisioned hard-drive.
 Run rate during the testing of this infrastructure spiked to $28 a day even with zero active data processing machines running.
 Trivial for a company with funding to burn, unsustainable for my wallet.